-Again, this has a Blue label, which must mean something here.
+Again, this has a Blue label, which must mean something somewhere in month-long marketing meetings.
 Are the big macro brands all agreed on blue?
-It seems like it in many cases.
+It seems like it.

-This beer pours light gold, clear and does actually taste like Heineken.
-Oddly, I ‘quite’ like Heineken, especially compared to Becks, which I despise (you may have realised this by now).
+It pours light gold, clear and does actually taste like Heineken.
+Oddly, I don’t mind the sweet and artificial tasting Heineken, especially compared to Becks, which I despise (you may have realised this by now).

-I found that these did make a fairly good substitute for normal beer, and they did not last long.
-I even found it provided at welcome refreshment alongside a mildly spicy thai green curry.
+I found that this did make a fairly good substitute for normal beer, and they did not last long.
+I even found it provided welcome refreshment alongside a mildly spicy thai green curry.